Fundamentals of Implementation Science

 The course has recently been updated and revised, with new lectures and additional case studies developed by implementation science experts at the University of Washington.

-This online course has video lectures, readings, discussion forums, quizzes, and a group project.
+This online course has video lectures, readings, discussion forums, quizzes, and a final project.

 The course is taught in English.
 Participants should be comfortable with written and spoken English.

 To be admitted to the course you must have a master’s degree in a health-related field or in the social sciences, or equivalent professional experience.
 Graduate students enrolled at the University of Washington can register for GH 541 Fundamentals of Implementation Science during spring quarter course via MyUW.

 If part of a site group, your site coordinator will manage your group's enrollment fee.
 You may be asked to contribute towards this site fee.

 If an independent participant, you will be invoiced based on details and preferences you note in your application.
 OECD/LMIC rates are based on your current location.
 Invoices are sent soon after the application period is over.